 Is blocking hard?

 No, but waiting is!
-It’s hard to wait for your beautifully finished hat to dry overnight.
+It’s hard to wait for your beautifully finished blanket, hat or sweater to dry overnight.

 But it’s definitely worth the wait.